madalinioana/guess-the-drawing/README.md

 # [Guess the Drawing](https://guess-the-drawing-tau.vercel.app/)

-A real-time multiplayer drawing game inspired where one player draws a hidden word while the others try to guess it through chat before time runs out.
+A real-time multiplayer drawing game where one player draws a hidden word while the others try to guess it through chat before time runs out.

 ## 🛠️ Technologies Used